verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 ### Configure ClusterOutput to Push Logs to OpenSearch

-Now, we have created OpenSearch user that has access to push the logs, we can use this user in Fluentbit ClusterOutput resource to push the logs from fluentbit to OpenSearch.
+Now, we have created OpenSearch user that has access to push the logs, we can use this user in Fluent Bit ClusterOutput resource to push the logs from Fluent Bit to OpenSearch.

-Apply the following `ClusterOutput` to allow the fluentbit to push the logs to OpenSearch.
+Apply the following `ClusterOutput` to allow the Fluent Bit to push the logs to OpenSearch.
 The following instructions assume:
-1. `myIndex` is OpenSearch index where fluentbit will push the logs.
+1. `myIndex` is OpenSearch index where Fluent Bit will push the logs.
-2. fluentbit will search logs in  `my-namespace` namespace to push it to OpenSearch.
+2. Fluent Bit will search logs in  `my-namespace` namespace to push it to OpenSearch.
 3. The OpenSearch instance is listening on default port `9200` and `opensearch` service is there in `logging` namespace.
 4. `log-pusher-cred` secret contains the username and password for the OpensearchUser that has access to push the logs.